n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awstextract.md

 # AWS Textract

-[AWS Textract](https://aws.amazon.com/textract/){:target=_blank .external-link} node allows you to automate work in the AWS Textract platform and integrate AWS Textract with other applications. n8n has built-in support for a wide range of AWS Textract features, which includes basic operations like analyzing invoices.
+AWS Textract node allows you to automate work in the AWS Textract platform and integrate AWS Textract with other applications. n8n has built-in support for a wide range of AWS Textract features, which includes basic operations like analyzing invoices.

 On this page, you'll find a list of operations the AWS Textract node supports and links to more resources.